Batch Query Processing and Optimization for Agentic Workflows: Abstract

 We introduce {\name}, a system that brings batch query processing and optimization into agentic LLM workflows. {\name} represents each workflow as a structured query plan DAG and constructs a consolidated graph for batched queries that exposes shared computation.
-Guided by a cost model that jointly considers prefill and decode costs, cache reuse, and GPU placement, {\name} performs plan-level optimization to minimize redundant execution.
-Its runtime integrates adaptive batching, KV-cache sharing and migration, along with compute-communication overlap to maximize hardware efficiency.
+Guided by a cost model that jointly considers heterogeneous resource constraints, prefill and decode costs, cache reuse, and GPU placement, {\name} performs plan-level optimization to minimize redundant execution.
+The Processor integrates adaptive batching, KV-cache sharing and migration, along with fine-grained CPU-GPU pipelining to maximize holistic hardware efficiency.

-Evaluation across six benchmarks shows that \name{} achieves up to 18.6$\times$ speedup for batch inference and 4.7$\times$ throughput improvement under online serving, scaling to workloads of tens of thousands of queries and complex graphs.
+Evaluation across six benchmarks shows that \name{} achieves up to 3.6$\times$ speedup for batch inference and 2.6$\times$ throughput improvement under online serving, scaling to workloads of thousands of queries and complex graphs.
 These gains are achieved without compromising output quality.
-By unifying query optimization with LLM serving, \name{} enables efficient agentic workflows in data analytics and decision-making applications.
+By unifying query optimization with heterogeneous LLM serving, \name{} enables efficient agentic workflows in data analytics and decision-making applications.